cseanburns/journal-issues/manuscript.md

 who use MEDLINE and its controlled vocabulary to finely control their bibliographic searches.
-Furthermore, since MEDLINE is available on multiple database platforms other than *PubMed*'s, such as *Ovid*, *Web of Science*,
+Furthermore, since MEDLINE is available on multiple database platforms other than *PubMed*, such as *Ovid*, *Web of Science*,
 *EBSCOhost*, and *ProQuest*,
 we found that for MEDLINE searches